hideokamoto/konnichi-an/readme.txt

 Requires at least: 4.0
 Tested up to: 4.2.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called Konnichi An, or underscores.
+A starter theme called Konnichi An, using underscores and Material Design Lite.

 == Description ==